bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **buffer**<**T**>(`options`: object): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, keyof T[]›*

-Returns an `ObservableLike` which buffer items produced by the source until either the number of items reaches the specified maximum buffer size or the duration time expires.
+Returns an `ObservableLike` which buffers items produced by the source until either the number of items reaches the specified maximum buffer size or the duration time expires.

 **Type parameters:**